Power Up Tour

 The Power Up Tour (stylised as PWR/UP Tour) is a concert tour by the Australian rock band AC/DC, in support of their seventeenth studio album Power Up (2020).
-The tour began on 17 May 2024 in Gelsenkirchen, Germany.
-The Pretty Reckless served as the supporting act for both the European and North American legs.
-Amyl and the Sniffers will be the supporting act for the Australian leg.
+The tour began on 17 May 2024 in Gelsenkirchen, Germany, and is scheduled to conclude on 2 October 2026 in East Rutherford, New Jersey.
+The Pretty Reckless served as the supporting act, aside from the Australian leg where opening act were Amyl and the Sniffers.
 The tour has grossed $69.3 million and sold 463,218 tickets from seven reported shows at venues in Germany, Austria, Switzerland, France and Ireland in 2024.